52 Weekends - October

 Opera and Ballet in Novi Sad

-The experience in working with tourists who come to the Tourist Information Centre of the City of Novi Sad has shown that foreigners who stay in the city often choose to spend their evenings at performances of the Opera and Ballet of the Serbian National Theatre (SNP).
-Music and ballet are universal arts whose language everyone understands.
-The opera and ballet repertoire of the SNP has shown in recent years that it can be a part of the tourist offer of the city.
+Experience in working with tourists coming to the Tourist Information Center of the City of Novi Sad has shown that foreigners who stay in the city often choose to spend evenings at the performances of the Opera and Ballet of the Serbian National Theatre.
+Music and ballet are universal arts whose language is understood by everyone.
+In recent years, the opera and ballet repertoire of the SNP has shown that it can also be part of the city’s tourist offer.

 <